saivamshi4121/QRify/docs/WEBSITE_INTEGRATION.md

 # Website Integration Guide

-QRify provides multiple ways to embed your QR codes on any website.
+Qrezo provides multiple ways to embed your QR codes on any website.
 Choose the method that best fits your needs.

 ---